Abrie282/CMPG-323-OVERVIEW-34962913/README.md

 # CMPG-323-OVERVIEW-34962913
 Overview of CMPG 323 and all its projects

+NB!!
+My student nuber for repository is incoorect it should be 34962913.

 1 Project Structure for semester:
 One OVERVIEW Repo (this repo) will be linked to all projcets and other repos that forms part of the CMPG 323 projects 2-5. //Name(CMPG-323-OVERVIEW-34962913)
-For each project 2-5, I will create a repository, thus 5 different repositories not including the overview repository Thus for project 2 there will be a repository called:  "Project2 Repo"
+For each project 2-5, I will create a repository, thus 5 different repositories not including the overview repository Thus for project 2 there will be a repository called:  "34926913Project2V2"
      for project 3 there will be a repository called:  "Project3 Repo" for project 4 there will be a repository called:  "Project4 Repo" for project 5 there will be a repository called:  "Project5 Repo"